InstituteforDiseaseModeling/EMOD/docs/dev-simulations.rst

 #.
 On the **Solution Explorer** pane, right-click the **Eradication** project and select **Properties**.
 #.
 On the **Property Pages** window, in the **Configuration Properties** pane, click **Debugging**.
 #.
 Set the **Command Arguments** and **Working Directory** to the appropriate values and click **OK**.
-    See :doc:`emod-generic:software-simulation-cli` for more information.
+    For more information, see :doc:`emod-generic:software-simulation-cli` for generic, :doc:`emodpy-hiv:emod/software-simulation-cli` for HIV, or

-..
-TODO :doc:`emodpy-hiv:emod/software-simulation-cli` for HIV or :doc:`emodpy-malaria:emod/software-simulation-cli` for malaria.
+    :doc:`emodpy-malaria:emod/software-simulation-cli` for malaria.

 #.
 On the **Debug** menu, do one of the following: